ippontech/blog-usa/posts/python-in-production-part-2-of-5.md

 WHOA!
 You just ran your newly packaged project straight from the interpreter, as if it was part of the standard library!

 One thing to note, at this point in time, you **do not** want to add your local package to the requirements.txt file.
 Your package cannot be a dependency to itself!
 If you are in the habit of running ***pip freeze > requirements.txt***, then you may need to go in and delete your package from this file.
-In a later part of this series, we will create a separate ***requirements.txt*** file that will be used to run unit tests, integration tests, and build scripts.
+In a later part of this series, we will create a separate virtual environment and ***requirements.txt*** file that will be used to run unit tests, integration tests, and build scripts.
 Following the steps outlined here will make that future work much easier.

-In [part 3](https://temporarylink) of this series, we will turn our program into a single file, runnable binary using a program called Shiv.
-Don't forget to commit your changes up to here into your source control repository, and to update your readme.md file with information about how to run your python package.
+In [part 3](https://temporarylink) of this series, we will turn our program into a single file.
+We can create a runnable binary using a program called Shiv.
+Don't forget to commit your changes up to this point into your source control repository, and to update your readme.md file with information about how to run your python package.